-The Equity in Civics Youth Fellowship (ECYF) brings together a talented group of high school students from around the country to think globally, act locally, listen to others, and build coalitions.
+The Equity in Civics Youth Fellowship (ECYF) brings together a talented group of high school students from around the country to think locally, listen to others, and build coalitions.

 Fellows will utilize their lived experiences to shed light on how civic education can include student voices and become more equitable.
 Fellows are committed to researching issues of equity in civic education in their school community and addressing the practices and policies related to their civic learning experiences.